facebookresearch/ImageNet-Adversarial-Training/INSTRUCTIONS.md

         --batch 32 --attack-iter [INTEGER] --attack-epsilon 16.0 [--architecture-flags]
 ```

-If your cluster is managed by SLURM, we provide some sample slurm job scripts
+If your cluster is managed by slurm , we provide some sample [slurm job scripts](slurm/)
-(see `train.slurm.sh` and `eval.slurm.sh`) for your reference.
+for your reference.

 The training code will also perform distributed evaluation of white-box robustness.